telecom-se/hpp/lab1/README.md

 > Task : Run the following command : `objdump -d main`.
 Do you think your programm was vectorize ?
 Why ?

-In order to help reading Intel Vector instrinsics instructions, you can refer to [this](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)
+In order to help reading Intel Vector intrinsic instructions, you can refer to [this](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)

 Trick: you can also insert comments in the assembler code using `asm volatile ("# my comment");` If you insert such comment before and after the loop you want to check, it makes it easier to locate the loop in the assembler code ...